aniketpant/just-code/chapter01.md

 > To make the world a better place.

-I believe in the above statement because the web definitely has the power to change the way things happen and it diminished the boundaries of physical interaction, allowing a faster exchange of ideas.
+I believe in the above statement because the web definitely has the power to change the way things happen and it diminishes the boundaries of physical interaction, allowing a faster exchange of ideas.
 Creating and solving problems is human nature, and there are plenty of examples to justify the statement.

 If you still wonder why you should code, then I assume that Facebook, Twitter, Google or for that matter any web based service haven't been a part of your life.

 ## Where do I start?

 This is the first question that comes to anyone's mind when they think about coding.
 To be frank it is one of the most important phases because the first step sets the tone for your following years.
-If you happen to look the web, you will see that each website you see has a few things to offer you.
+If you look at the web, you will see that each website has a few things to offer.
 When you look closer you will find that you can work in any of the components that form a website.

 From experience I have seen that many beginners get down to creating their websites in their first few days.
 This might come across as a great thing to many people but I think that they should first take a look at all their options and then get dirty with one.